issalig/galaksija/roms/README.md

 Using make_roms.sh will assemble roms A, B and C.

 ## ROM A
-ROM A has been downloaded from https://github.com/mejs/galaksija/tree/master/roms and comes from avian site https://web.archive.org/web/20221228104534/https://www.tablix.org/~avian/galaksija/rom/rom1.html
+ROM A listing has been downloaded from https://github.com/mejs/galaksija/tree/master/roms and comes from avian site https://web.archive.org/web/20221228104534/https://www.tablix.org/~avian/galaksija/rom/rom1.html

 Assembled ROM A is the same as  https://github.com/mejs/galaksija/blob/master/roms/ROM%20A/ROM_A_without_ROM_B_init_ver_28.bin